amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

                                 -------------

       - There were a number of related questions about our information theoretic
         measure: Is it useful?
-Why not use a syntactic metric?
+Why not use a (complex) syntactic metric?
 Why does a fixed distribution work?
 Will knowing the data distribution help?

+It is difficult (impossible) to prove that our information-theoretic measure is better than all possible "syntactic" metrics, but our experiments show that it does do well.
+In particular, it outperforms simple syntactic heuristics.
+More important though, is the fact that our heuristic is based on a relatively simple, clear idea that is relatively easy to communicate and implement.
+This idea can potentially be reused in a variety of related settings (and then perhaps augmented with ad hoc, domain-specific heuristics in those settings).
+In contrast, complex ad hoc syntactic metrics provide little value beyond the single artifact in which they are used.

-Having a principle guiding our heuristics is, in itself, useful as it helps explain the efficacy of the heuristic.
-A general-purpose principle that cuts across multiple domains, (be as bijective as possible, formalized via standard information theory) provides more general insights than heuristics driven by a single domain.
-We claim that information theory is a general-purpose way to group the many metrics in which people assign higher costs to "less bijective" combinators (avoiding constants, for example).
-We believe that the ad hoc syntactic metrics that are present in other systems are typically building towards something like the information theoretic measure we propose.
+In addition, we believe that our information-theoretic ideas have value because they help us understand some of the ad hoc metrics used in the past: those in which people assign higher costs to "less bijective" combinators in simpler ways (avoiding constants, for example).
+We believe that the ad hoc syntactic metrics that are present in other systems are often building towards something like the information theoretic measure we propose.

-A fixed distribution works because the core thing we are aiming for is "more bijective."
-A fixed distribution is merely a way to not unfairly weight one conjunct or disjunct over another in the absence of additional information.
+A fixed distribution works because the core goal is to generate "more bijective" transformations.
+A fixed distribution avoids unfairly weighting one conjunct or disjunct over another in the absence of additional information.
 However, even with our fixed distribution, we are still aiming towards "more bijective".

+Knowing the distribution will help in certain scenarios, as it could help to disambiguate between several possible "equally bijective" lenses.
+More broadly, the weightings can provide evidence that data from one (heavily-weighted) component on the left flows to another (heavily-weighted) component on the right.
+For example:

+ANDERS:

+ANDERS POSSIBLY CUT THIS PARAGRAPH.
+(I don't think it is detailed enough/concrete enough to explain exactly how a weighted distribution helps/hurts.):

 Knowing the distribution will help in certain scenarios, and hinder in others.
 With a learned distribution, our information theoretic measure is closer to the